Coolest Spiderman Cake Photos and How-To Tips

 I had to come up with a very small two-person Spiderman cake for my son to take to his godmother's house for his birthday.
 I used two small oval cake pans and 1 box cake mix.
 He took one Spiderman cake to her house and had one left over when he came home.

 I covered the sides in light royal blue icing, the eyes with white, and then I used a #3 tip to do the webs.
 I then used a #16 star tip to fill in the red.
-It was easy and I was able to get it done in record speed and make a little one happy at the same time!
+Done is record speed, it was easy and I was able to make a little one happy at the same time!

 Spiderman Cake Photo